dotherightthing/touch-osc/README.md

 Open the app.

 Click the WiFi symbol (which means *Editor Network*) > Client.
 Select your Mac's name from the list.
 Locate the address `192.xxx.x.xx:6666` and click *Connect* (I don't know what the other addresses represent and/or if one of them is the USB connection).

+This puts your device into Control Surface mode (usually accessed via the triangle / *Play* icon).

+Click on an element in the desktop editor, change the *Color* then click away.
+The element color should update on the iDevice as well.

 ---